oliver-butterley/formalisation/site/index.md

   #   details: Riccardo Brasca, Kevin Buzzard, Floris van Doorn, Gihan Marasingha, Filippo A. E. Nuccio Mortarino Majno di Capriglio.
   #   link: /team
   - title: Colloquium talks
-    details: Three talks on major topics related to formalization, computer-verified proofs and digital mathematical libraries.
+    details: Four talks on major topics related to formalization, computer-verified proofs and digital mathematical libraries.
 This includes the underlying ideas, concrete implementations and recent successes.
     link: /info#schedule
   - title: Workshop sessions
     details: A series of hands-on sessions which will give participants first-hand knowledge using the Lean 4, its mathematical library and associated tools.